Anuj5771/OT-MICROSERVICE/README.md

 |------------|---------------------------|-------------|---------------------|-------------|-------------|-------------|-------------|
 | Anuj yadav|   12-02-2025             | v1.1          | Anuj yadav        |  Komal Jaiswal |  |   |      |

-## What is PostgreSQL?
-PostgreSQL is an open-source, object-relational database system that uses SQL.
-It’s known for its reliability, performance, and support for advanced features like complex queries, custom data types, and ACID compliance.

 ## Table of Contents